Jorricks/macos-notifications/README.md

 - ⏱️ Automatically time out the notification listener.
 - 📦 Just two packages (which is really just one package) as a dependency

 ## Installation

 To use mac-notifications, first install it using pip:

-    pip install mac-notifications

-## Requirements
-Python 3.8+

-mac-notifications uses two major libraries for their date and time utilities:
-- [Pendulum](https://github.com/sdispater/pendulum) for its extensions on datetime objects and parsing of durations.
-- [Python-Dateutil](https://github.com/dateutil/dateutil) for its RRule support.

-## Installation

-To use mac-notifications, first install it using pip: